 2007 Emerging Writers’ Grant, Deakin University.

-- Area Graduate Teacher Conferences: funded project by Department of Education and Training (VIC).
+Graduate Teacher Conferences: funded by the Department of Education and Training, Victoria (2018).

 See list of publications up-to-date: